 - We sold cookies with milky ways in them to raise money.
 (And because they’re incredibly tasty.
 We ate a lot of them.
 And our friend Gabrielle just makes magic in kitchens.)

 - We dumpster dove for bagels and juice.
 Mostly out of choice, I guess, but it saved money too.

 The list goes on.
 Really.
 It goes on for quite some time.
 If you’re ever curious about more of the story behind the scenes from our past, or want to connect on your experiences, please reach out ([email protected]).
-This stuff is incredibly fun and I am committed for good, though it also has been incredibly hard.
-Connecting on these kinds of challenges is always helpful.
+This stuff is incredibly fun and I am committed for good, though it also has been incredibly hard and still remains challenging.
+Connecting on these kinds of challenges is always helpful and meaningful to me.

 money is fuel for this movement.